5 Star Wars Fan Theories That Still Might Come True in The Rise of Skywalker

 5. Phasma Is Still Alive

 She's probably one of the most popular characters to come out of the new trilogy, and her minuscule amount of screen time in The Last Jedi concludes in a quick and apparent death abroad the Supremacy.
 That kind of irritated people.
 We watch her fall, but we don't see her die on screen.
-There's plenty of wiggle room to convince me that she's still around and ready to serve, especially since Disney just recently published a Phasma novel, giving her years of character backstory that seemed to be leading to something big.
+There's plenty of wiggle room to convince me that she's still around and ready to serve, especially since Disney published a Phasma novel, giving her years of character backstory that seemed to be leading to something big.